tardate/LittleArduinoProjects/Equipment/FY3200S/README.md

 But either way - floating or earthed - it is always advisable to stop and think ground and power levels before interconnecting equipment.

 ### Product Specifications

 From the seller's site...

-#### Features:
+#### Features

 * Using DDS direct digital synthesis technology to generate precise, stable, low distortion output signal.
 * CH1 and CH2 completely symmetrical two channels, each channel can be independently set the parameters.
-* Supports user-defined waveform, each arbitrary waveform memory depth 2048*12bits, 250MSa/s sampling rate.
+* Supports user-defined waveform, each arbitrary waveform memory depth 2048 * 12bits, 250MSa/s sampling rate.
 * With pulse trains burst output function, manual trigger, internal CH2 trigger and external trigger three trigger modes that allow the unit to any output 1~1048575 arbitrary pulse trains.
 * Measurement functions: 100MHz frequency meter and counter function.
 * Signal output amplitude range is 10mVpp- 20Vpp, DC offset adjustment range is -10V to 10V, the resolution is 0.1V.